-- It's got so bad that by the go-home show of 2013's TLC pay-per-view, the audience practically ignored the in-ring characters and commentators' efforts to sell Cena's title-unification match against Randy Orton, the slated main event of TLC 2013, and instead kept chanting for Daniel Bryan.note Only due to Cena successfully piggybacking himself onto Bryan's popularity did the crowd give any attention to that main event.
+- At the go-home show of 2013's TLC pay-per-view, it had gotten so bad that the audience practically ignored the in-ring characters and commentators' efforts to sell Cena's title-unification match against Randy Orton, the slated main event of TLC 2013, and instead kept chanting for Daniel Bryan.note Only due to Cena successfully piggybacking himself onto Bryan's popularity did the crowd give any attention to that main event.

 - Some of the aforementioned problems, like Cole sucking up to The Miz, have been remedied.
 However, an ill-advised decision by WWE to revive the Figure Four Leglock and give it to The Miz as a finisher did no favors for his (already shaky) reputation in the eyes of wrestling purists.
-One can only imagine the firestorm that started when people started finding out that the face turn, and finisher, were originally slated for Ensemble Darkhorse Dolph Ziggler.
+One can only imagine the firestorm that started when people started finding out that both the face turn and finisher were originally slated for Ensemble Dark Horse Dolph Ziggler.

 - Brock Lesnar:

-- In the dud on the WrestleMania XX card, a match between Brock Lesnar and Bill Goldberg, Lesnar was immediately showered with boos and chants of "You Sold Out", in reference to him retiring from wrestling to play football with the Minnesota Vikings.note This continued to an extent in Lesnar's brief return to wrestling in Japan and even his mixed martial arts career after he was picked up by UFC, where he humorously decided to cut a heel style promo after winning their heavyweight belt.
+- In the dud on the WrestleMania XX card, a match between Brock Lesnar and Bill Goldberg, Lesnar was immediately showered with boos and chants of "You Sold Out", in reference to him retiring from wrestling to play football with the Minnesota Vikings.note This continued to an extent in Lesnar's brief return to wrestling in New Japan and IGF (where Lesnar had more bad matches), even his mixed martial arts career after he was picked up by UFC, where he humorously decided to cut a heel style promo after winning their heavyweight belt.

 - It got so much worse for him after he ended the streak on April 6, 2014.
 Wrestlers and fans alike have been treating him worse than ever due to his attitude of only being in the company for the money.
 The crowd didn't bother booing him till the next night, while wrestlers backstage treated him like a non-entity the night of, and both fans and wrestlers alike treated The Undertaker with the respect due to being a legit legend, even though Taker ended up in an ambulance shortly after getting backstage.
 The hate came out in spades when he came out the next night on Raw.
 The look on Lesnar's face made it clear that he was not used to the raw hatred he was being shown even though he was trying to play it off by acting like a heel was supposed to.
 Made worse by all the media coverage of the event, from the Internet to newspapers to even Jon Stewart appearing to be upset at the situation, though he seemed to be only half joking at the time on his broadcast of The Daily Show later on that same night as the Raw broadcast.